 I’m talking about the staunch supporters of the Rule of Thirds, never clipping the highlights, and the Leading in Rule, to name a few.
 They will never give up their life long beliefs nor have any of them ever been interested in my online classes or workshops…which is absolutely OK with me!!

 Live by the rule, die by the rule seems to be their hidden agenda and mantra.

 The few of my fellow photographers that want to venture out into the creative world where coloring outside the lines is the best way I know to taking photos “up a level”, and that stand out among others…then as Nike would say, “just do it”.

 To be sure, I’m not saying to never follow the rules, or not join your local camera club.
 I’m saying to not live and die by those rules If you don’t believe in always following the rules, and following the same path as your camera club members, then don’t.
 Go your own way and blaze your own trail then maybe you can help others that feel the same as you (or more importantly don’t) get together and follow the path you’ve blazed.

 Visit my website at: www.joebaraban.com, and check out my 2105 workshop schedule at the top of this blog. come shoot with me sometime.
-I still have a few spots in my next “Springtime” workshop to be in Lisbon, Portugal next May 21st.
 July 26th will be my 27th year at the Maine Media Workshop…the granddaddy of them all.
 I’ve always picked this week as it’s the week of the Lobster Festival down the road in Rockland.
 It offers a completely different set of photo ops: color, motion, people, energy, light, and design.
 A great way to break up photos of the beautiful coastline, fishing villages and lighthouses that Maine is known for.

-Keep those photos and questions coming into: AskJoeB@gmail.com, and I’ll create a video critique for you.
+Keep those photos and question coming into: AskJoeB@gmail.com, and I’ll create a video critique for you.